 39. Which touch points with your future customer does your company have at its disposal?

 The more times you can get your prospect in front of their customers the more opportunities for success they will have.
-Marketing and advertising is a true test of consistency and relentlessness.
+Digital marketing and advertising is a true test of consistency and relentlessness.
 Understanding where they stand currently will allow you to see gaps and areas for growth.

 40. How do you see your website fitting in to this system?